Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

 Cosine similarity is sometimes used in classical perceptrons as an alternative to the simple dot product, as it provides a bounded pre-activation value between -1 and 1 and achieves better performance in certain contexts \cite{Luo2017}:

-To establish the link to the inner product of quantum states $\langle\psi|\phi\rangle$, we first encode a $d$-dimensional classical input $\vec{x}$ into the quantum state $\ket{\psi}$ via amplitude encoding \cite{schuld_supervised_2018} as follows:
+To establish the link to the inner product of quantum states $\langle\psi|\phi\rangle$, we first encode a $d$-dimensional classical input $\vec{x}$ into the quantum state $\ket{\psi}$ via amplitude encoding \cite{schuld_supervised_2018}:

-where we need $\delta = \lceil\log_2{d}\rceil$ qubits for the encoding and $\ket{i}$ are the computational basis states.
-After encoding the weights $\vec{w}$ analogously, one easily sees that the inner product of the quantum states is equivalent to the classical cosine similarity.
+where $\delta = \lceil\log_2{d}\rceil$ is the number of qubits needed for the encoding and $\ket{i}$ denotes the $i$th computational basis state.
+After encoding the weights $\vec{w}$ analogously into $\ket{\phi}$, the inner product of the quantum states is equivalent to the classical cosine similarity.

 To make the correspondence to the classical case complete, one would also need a bias parameter which offsets the result of the inner product before passing it to the activation function (squaring it in this case).
-Although we can not implement this directly with the here considered architecture, we can achieve something similar by introducing a dummy input feature: Instead of a $d$-dimensional input $\vec{x}$, we use a $(d+1)$-dimensional input $\vec{x}^\prime$, where we always set the last feature to 1.
+Although we can not implement this directly with the here considered architecture, we can achieve something similar by introducing a dummy input feature: Instead of a $d$-dimensional input $\vec{x}$, we use a $(d+1)$-dimensional input $\vec{x}^\prime$, where we set the last feature to 1.
 The last parameter $w_{d+1}$ of the $(d+1)$-dimensional weight vector $\vec{w}^\prime$ than acts as an effective bias and the output of the SWAP test (again assuming amplitude encoding) is given by